 All employees and users of network computing resources at Wright State University have a role in protecting the university’s information assets because their computers provide potential gateways to protected information stored on the network.
 Therefore, whether or not you deal directly with protected or confidential university information, you should take the following steps to reduce the risk of data theft:

-Don’t give out information to someone you don’t know
+Don’t give out information to someone you don’t know.

 Be alert to any incident that would indicate the possibility of identity theft.
-Please reference WSU’s Policy for more information: University Policy 9610.
+Please reference Policy 9610: Identity Theft Prevention Program for more information.

-Restrict access to information and systems to only those people who need it to perform their jobs
+Restrict access to information and systems only to people who need it to perform their jobs.

-Encrypt documents containing sensitive information before transmitting them via email, ftp, and other forms of electronic transmission.
-Do not include sensitive information in the body of an email unless the email is encrypted
+Encrypt documents containing sensitive information before transmitting them via email, File Transfer Procotol (FTP), and other forms of electronic transmission.
+Do not include sensitive information in the body of an email unless the email is encrypted.

-Regularly review the list of users who have access to systems that store protected information, and remove those who should no longer have the access
+Regularly review the list of users who have access to systems that store protected information, and remove those who should no longer have access.

-Test internal processes to ensure data integrity and security
+Test internal processes to ensure data integrity and security.

-Printed pages, CDs, DVDs, etc. should be stored in a locked cabinet when not in use and identify as “PROTECTED”
+Printed pages, CDs, DVDs, etc. should be stored in a locked cabinet when not in use and be labeled “PROTECTED”.

-Immediately retrieve or secure protected documents that are printed on copy machines, fax machines, and printers
+Immediately retrieve or secure protected documents that are printed on copy machines, fax machines, and printers.

 Do not store sensitive data on cloud storage provided by 3rd party services such as Box, Dropbox, Microsoft OneDrive and OneDrive for Business, Google Docs, iCloud, etc. Classifications of sensitive data include the following: